CIRA-Pulsars-and-Transients-Group/vcsbeam/doc/UsersGuide_Beamforming.md

 \dotfile beamforming.dot

 Green nodes represent data files that are stored on disk, until deleted by the user.
-Down arrows represent applications, and those in blue are provided by VCSBeam.
+Grey boxes represent applications, some of which are provided by VCSBeam, and some of which are external applications.
+The links in the diagram take to you each application's documentation.

 ## Downloading the data